UdelaRInterior/ansible-backuppc-client/README.md

 BackupPC-Client Ansible role
 ============================

 This role, backuppc_client, installs and configures client hosts of a Backuppc server.
-It works with a [backuppc_server](https://github.com/UdelaRInterior/ansible-backuppc) role that configures the server.
+It works with a [backuppc_server](https://galaxy.ansible.com/udelarinterior/backuppc_client) role that configures the server.

 It works on Debian Stretch.
-It should work on Ubuntu or other Debian-based systems, but no direct support will be added (PR accepted).
+It should work on Ubuntu or other Debian-based systems (PR accepted).

 Description
 ------------

-This role configures the backups of hosts in a backuppc server.
+This role configures the backups of hosts in a [BackupPC](https://backuppc.github.io/backuppc/) server.
 It can perform the following actions:
 - configure a linux user named backuppc and a backup client with this user in the backuppc server,
 - configure a pre_dump and a post_dump scripts with eventual sudo rights.
-- configure a mysql user named backuppc with SELECT right on all bases or:
+- configure a mysql user named backuppc with SELECT right on all bases.
 - configure a script that will dump an identified postgresql database.